MechanicalRock/mechanicalrock.github.io/_posts/2024-11-05-how-a-simple-configuration-almost-compromised-our-application.markdown

     // ...
 ```

-See the flow diagram below for a simplified view of both the desired workflow and the issue we encountered:
+See the flow diagram below for a broader view of the user authentication flow:
 ![CloudFront Caching Issue](/img/2024-11-05-how-a-simple-configuration-almost-compromised-our-application/the-post-img.png)

-The diagram shows 2 users, A and B, accessing the application.
+The diagram shows two users, A and B, accessing the application.
 User A logs in and receives a token, which is then used to access the application.
-However, due to the caching policy, User B can sometimes access User A’s session data.
+However, due to the caching policy, User B can sometimes access User A's session data.

-Although no issues were initially detected with this caching policy, we began to suspect that the access token generated by OKTA immediately after login was being ignored, with the application occasionally serving cached responses from other user sessions.
+Although no issues were initially detected with this caching policy, we began to suspect that the access token generated by OKTA immediately after login was getting ignored, with the application occasionally serving cached responses from other user sessions.

 ## The Challenge of Understanding the Issue

 The greatest challenge was isolating and understanding the root cause in an environment with multiple components.
 Uncertainty around whether the issue lay in the OKTA configuration or the application complicated the investigation.
-We added `console.log` statements in strategic points to monitor CloudFront logs and gather more information.
+To gather more information, we added `console.log` statements in strategic points in our code to monitor CloudFront logs and track the flow of requests and responses.

-Additionally, the intermittent nature of the issue made debugging even more challenging.
-The lack of clear reproduction steps and the absence of automated tests specifically for the authentication flow further complicated our efforts to identify and resolve the problem.
+Another factor was that surfacing the bug required multiple users to test the system simultaneously, making debugging and tracking even more complex.
+The lack of reproduction steps due to the one-off nature of the problem and the absence of automated tests specifically for the authentication flow further complicated our efforts.

 ## The Solution: Disabling CloudFront Caching